A bird’s eye view of the universe

 - JINGLE, a survey of ~200 nearby galaxies in CO and dust emission using the JCMT

-- a large survey of HI-selected galaxies within 25 Mpc to study the dense molecular gas associated with star formation, the gas-to-dust mass ratio, and to look for variations and correlations with galaxy type, mass, star formation rate, metallicity, etc. (The JCMT Nearby Galaxy Legacy Survey, with graduate student Angus Mok, and roughly 50 collaborators).
+- a large survey of HI-selected galaxies within 25 Mpc to study the dense molecular gas associated with star formation, the gas-to-dust mass ratio, and to look for variations and correlations with galaxy type, mass, star formation rate, metallicity, etc. (The JCMT Nearby Galaxy Legacy Survey, with former graduate student Angus Mok, and roughly 50 collaborators).

 - a detailed study of the dense gas in the nearest interacting galaxy system known as "the Antennae" using ALMA and Herschel (involving graduate student Ashley Bemis and former graduate student Max Schirm)